 Let’s bust this myth right now.
-A smart and well-designed website will not generate enough leads to sustain your business all by itself.
-Although a professionally designed site definitely helps in establishing your brand, on its own it is not enough to generate new leads for your business.
-Why is this the case?
+Although a smart, professionally-designed website definitely helps establish your brand, it is not enough to generate new leads for your business.
+Why?

-Let’s take a step back and look at the origins of business websites.
+Take a step back and look at the origins of business websites.
 Before the internet made it easy for businesses to showcase their products and services online, many companies relied on printed brochures.
-These glossy publications helped customers make buying decisions by giving them heaps of information about the product or service as well as the company’s contact info.
+These glossy publications helped customers make buying decisions by giving them heaps of information about the product or service as well as supplying them with the company’s contact info.
 Follow-up interaction took place only if the customer decided to pick up the phone or visit the business in person.

 The first generation of websites emulated these printed brochures.
 They were viewed simply as publications that enabled customers to do their own research about a company.
 Many of these “brochure” sites still exist today.

-The brochure format may have worked fine in 2005, but there are many reasons why these sites are no longer competitive in today’s online landscape:
+The brochure format may have worked in 2005, but there are many reasons why these sites are no longer competitive in the modern digital world.

 They don’t offer a way to measure your marketing ROI